+Cross Functional Team

-- Cross Functional Team - A "Cross Functional Team" was appointed by Lear leadership to support the supply chain due diligence undertaken by Lear.
-The Cross Functional Team is a subset of the broader Environmental, Social and Governance ("ESG") Executive Steering Committee with functional leader representatives (Vice Presidents) from Lear's Environmental, Health and Safety ("EHS") and ESG (formerly, EHS only), Purchasing, Corporate Compliance and Legal, Global Engineering, Operations, Continuous Improvement, Marketing and Communications, Sales and Quality teams. - The EHS and ESG team coordinates the Lear Conflict Minerals process with a Cross Functional Team representative. - The purpose of the Cross Functional Team is to ensure availability of resources necessary to support Lear's supply chain due diligence process.
-The team monitors the execution and effectiveness of Lear's due diligence process and collaborates to develop improvements to such process. - Report Findings to Designated Senior Management and Board of Directors - Lear's designated members of the Company's Senior Management and the Company's Board of Directors are provided an update relating to conflict minerals activities by the EHS and ESG Department at least annually, or upon request.
+- A Cross Functional Team was appointed by Lear leadership to support the supply chain due diligence process undertaken by Lear.
+The team is led by the broader ESG Supply Chain Council with functional leader representatives (Vice Presidents) from Lear's ESG, Purchasing, Corporate Compliance and Legal, Global Engineering, Operations, Continuous Improvement, Marketing and Communications, Sales and Quality teams. - The purpose of the Cross Functional Team is to ensure availability of resources necessary to support Lear's supply chain due diligence process.
+The team helps guide and influence Lear's policies and reporting, monitors the execution and effectiveness of Lear's due diligence process and collaborates to develop improvements to such process. - Report Findings to Designated Senior Management and Board of Directors - Lear's designated members of the Company's Senior Management and the Company's Board of Directors are provided an update relating to conflict minerals activities by the ESG team at least annually, or upon request.